huskerman34/htc-ccis1301.github.io/assignments/github-students-v1.md

 5. Now if you list your files/directories, you will see a students directory in that location.

+6. When working with the repository, you need to be inside the git repository directory.
+To go into a directory use the change directory command `cd`.
+When you enter the command, you need to add the directory name after the cd.
+So enter `cd students` to go into the students directory.

 ###  Make Changes
 Now that you've got a copy, you can make changes to the original files.
 You edit the files as you would any other code, using whatever editor you prefer.
 (In the classroom, we have [Brackets](http://brackets.io/) installed for you.)
 When you're ready to save a change, you'll make a commit.